-A new technique for treating haemorrhoids that removes the excess lining of the bowel, raising the haemorrhoidal tissue back to its regular position and thus reducing the blood supply to the haemorrhoids causing them to shrink.
+A new technique for treating haemorrhoids, this removes the excess lining of the bowel, raising the haemorrhoidal tissue back to its regular position and thus reducing the blood supply to the haemorrhoids, causing them to shrink.
 The procedure is relatively painless and can be performed as a day case in most instances.

-The surgical removal of haemorrhoids, where the anal cushions are excised using diathermy (high frequency electric current to produce heat).
-Performed as a day case.
+This is the surgical removal of haemorrhoids, where the anal cushions are excised using diathermy (a high frequency electric current to produce heat).
+This usually performed as a day case procedure in most instances.